 A direct burial is a similar direct disposition to direct cremation.
 No formal funeral service is conducted at the funeral home, and many of the traditional products and services associated with the cost of a traditional burial are eliminated.

-The deceased is taken directly to the cemetery for burial in the days following the death once the legal paperwork has been completed.
-Often a simple wooden casket is used to help keep costs down and the whole service simple and affordable.
+Once the legal paperwork has been completed, the deceased is taken directly to the cemetery for burial in the days following the death.
+A simple wooden casket is often used to help keep costs down and the whole service simple and affordable.

 The deceased does not need to be embalmed, as there is no viewing, visitation, or funeral ceremony.

-If so wished, there is the option to hold a simple graveside interment service for an additional cost.
-Or a memorial service can be conducted at a later date.
-But we should be clear that a direct burial service is generally different from a graveside burial service on a GPL.
+If so wished, a simple graveside interment service can be held for an additional cost, or a memorial service can be conducted later.
+But we should be clear that a direct burial service generally differs from a graveside burial service on a GPL.

-Many of the DFS Memorials affordable service providers offer a low-cost direct burial service.
+Many DFS Memorials’ affordable service providers offer a low-cost direct burial service.

 How is a direct burial service different from a green burial service?